wh0sj0hngalt/persistent_fortune_teller_clean/README.md

 If it worked, you should be able to navigate to [http://localhost:3000](http://localhost:3000) and see something there.
 If it didn't work, make sure you don't have any old servers running in other tabs or windows.

-### Part 1: Static routes

-I've added a list of nav links to [http://localhost:3000/zodiacs/leo](http://localhost:3000/zodiacs/leo), [http://localhost:3000/zodiacs/cancer](http://localhost:3000/zodiacs/cancer), etc.

-Currently, none of them work.
-In `routes.rb`, uncomment each one *one at a time* and make it work.
-I've planted at least one bug into each RCAV.

-**YOUR JOB:** Debug all 12 RCAVs.

-### Part 2: DRY it up
+## Part 1: Make it dynamic

-Let's do the zodiacs a different way; with a single dynamic route that can handle all 12 signs.
+Let's do the zodiacs with a single dynamic route that can handle all 12 signs.

 #### Dynamic routes